JohnMunsch/selfhelp/README.md

 **selfhelp** is not exactly a library, it's more of an example set of code which demonstrates a Node.js server capable of running from the command line which has a web based UI and self updating to new versions.

-It's capable of checking for new versions of itself (either manually or automatically), downloading, verifying, installing (either manually or automatically), and restarting.
+It's automatically checks for new versions then (either manually or automatically) downloading, verifying, installing, and restarting itself.

 Using this as a starting point you could start out an application the same way Google started out the Chrome browser, as an app capable of installing a new version of itself and almost nothing else.
 Then build upon that with new versions and know your users are upgrading because it's easy to do so.